History of Poland during the Piast dynasty: Bolesław II and the conflict with Bishop Stanisław (1058–1079)

 Casimir's son Bolesław II the Bold, also known as the Generous (r.
 1058–1079), developed Polish military strength and waged several foreign campaigns between 1058 and 1077.
 As an active supporter of the papacy in its Investiture Controversy with the German emperor, Bolesław crowned himself king in 1076 with the blessing of Pope Gregory VII.
 In 1079, there was an anti-Bolesław conspiracy or conflict that involved the Bishop of Kraków.
-Bolesław had Bishop Stanisław of Szczepanów executed; subsequently Bolesław was forced to abdicate the Polish throne due to pressure from the Catholic Church and the pro-imperial faction of the nobility.
-Stanisław would become the second martyr and patron saint of Poland (known in English as St. Stanislav), canonized in 1253.
+Bolesław had Bishop Stanislaus of Szczepanów executed; subsequently, Bolesław was forced to abdicate the Polish throne due to pressure from the Catholic Church and the pro-imperial faction of the nobility.
+Stanisłaus would become the second martyr and patron saint of Poland (known in English as St. Stanislav), canonised in 1253.